sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 ```

 Here, `false` indicates that the ML model is not evaluated pre-simulation; instead it is
 evaluated when observables are computed.
-With this, the output variable `output1` can be
+The output variable `output1` can then be used in
-used in the observable formulas:
+observable formulas:

 ```@example 1
 @variables P(t) output1(t)